ducvu0907/eco-route/README.md

 - Check-in and update order status in real-time

 ### 🧑‍💼 Manager
-- Monitor all information about orders, vehicles, depots, and users
+- Monitor users, orders, vehicles and depots
 - Real-time tracking of all vehicles and orders
 - Create and manage dispatch schedules
 - Built-in solver with support for multi-depot VRP and dynamic order handling

----

-## 🏗️ System Architecture

-_Coming soon..._
-_Add system architecture diagram or explanation here._

 ---